KuankuanYang/AssemblyProg/testprogs/readme.txt

 PASS!	pi.calc - Computer the value of pi using fixed point arithmetic, answer: 314156, using Leibniz formula.

-	fact.calc - Prints the result of your factorial implementation Should printout the value 0 twelve times.
+PASS!	fact.calc - Prints the result of your factorial implementation
+	  Should printout the value 0 twelve times.